btrr/covid19-epicenters/README.md

 All graphs were created in Python, using Matplotlib.

-Data for NYC and Bergen County collected manually via various news sources.
-Data for the United States collected mainly via [Worldometer](https://www.worldometers.info/coronavirus/country/us/).
+Data for NYC and Bergen County collected manually via various news sources (specifics available upon request).
+Data for the United States collected mainly from [Worldometer](https://www.worldometers.info/coronavirus/country/us/).